-Through all of this, Fiscal Year 2020, ADEC's mission of informed choice and possibility, the spirit that drives our decisions and actions every day was fierce, protective of those we serve, thankful for the generosity from the community and grateful for the commitment of our staff.
+Through all of this, Fiscal Year 2021, ADEC's mission of informed choice and possibility, the spirit that drives our decisions and actions every day was fierce, protective of those we serve, thankful for the generosity from the community and grateful for the commitment of our staff.

-Muted in all of this, is the quiet recognition of ADEC's 68th birthday.
+We also had the quiet recognition of ADEC's 69th birthday and we are already planning for a community based outdoor 70th birthday, a celebration, in July 2022.
 We aged with grace during a period of uncertainty, surreal changes, with the lights of Aux Chandelle burning bright and clear to guide us.